ngrok/ngrok-docs/docs/integrations/consul/k8s.md

 The ngrok Ingress Controller can send traffic to services across different namespaces, but [Consul Service Intentions](https://developer.hashicorp.com/consul/docs/connect/config-entries/service-intentions) across namespaces [require an enterprise account](https://developer.hashicorp.com/consul/docs/connect/config-entries/service-intentions#sources-namespace).
 For now, we'll keep everything in the same namespace.
 :::

-1. Clone the [Hashicorp Learning Consul repo](https://github.com/hashicorp/learn-consul-kubernetes).
+1. Clone the [HashiCorp Learning Consul repo](https://github.com/hashicorp/learn-consul-kubernetes).
 This has multiple great example applications for learning about Consul and Kubernetes.
 We'll use the HashiCups application for this guide.
   ```bash
   git clone https://github.com/hashicorp/learn-consul-kubernetes
   ```
-1. Install the Hashicups sample app in the `consul` namespace.
+1. Install the HashiCups sample app in the `consul` namespace.
 This app consists of multiple Services and Deployments that make a tiered application.
 We'll install all of them from this folder and then modify things from there.
   ```bash
   kubectl apply -f learn-consul-kubernetes/service-mesh/deploy/hashicups -n consul
   ```

 1. Remove the existing [Service Intentions](https://developer.hashicorp.com/consul/docs/connect/config-entries/service-intentions) for the public-api and frontend services and add our own.

   Consul has the concept of [Service Intentions](https://developer.hashicorp.com/consul/docs/connect/config-entries/service-intentions).
-In short, they are a programmatic way config the Consul Service mesh to allow or deny traffic between services.
+In short, they are a programmatic way to configure the Consul Service mesh to allow or deny traffic between services.

-  Hashicups comes with `nginx` installed with intentions to the frontend and public-api services.
+  HashiCups comes with `nginx` installed with intentions to the frontend and public-api services.
 We'll remove these and add our own intentions to allow traffic from the ngrok Ingress Controller to the frontend and public-api services.

   ```bash
   kubectl delete serviceintentions public-api -n consul
   kubectl delete serviceintentions frontend -n consul
   ```

-1. Create Service Intention from ngrok to hashicups and the public-api
+1. Create Service Intention from ngrok to HashiCups and the public-api
   ```yaml
   apiVersion: consul.hashicorp.com/v1alpha1
   kind: ServiceIntentions